coderefinery/reproducible-research/_episodes/03-snakemake.md

   ```
 4. Put this rule at the top of the Snakefile so that it is the default target.
 5. Update clean so that it removes results.txt.
+6. Now run `snakemake` (you can test it with a dry-run first)
-6. Questions
+7. Questions
-    - What steps does Snakemake perform if we now do the following steps?
+    - What steps does Snakemake perform if you now do the following steps?
     ```bash
     $ touch processed_data/*.dat
     $ snakemake
     ```
-    - What if we instead do this?
+    - What if you instead do this?
     ```bash
     $ touch data/*.txt
     $ snakemake